wikimedia/operations-deployment-charts/charts/knative-serving/README.md

 == Update the chart ==

 Knative Serving is a rapid growing project that tries to be compatible with the most recent versions of Kubernetes.
-The 0.18.x releases are the last ones tested with Kubernetes 1.16.

 The procedure is simple: pick the new serving-{core,crds} and net-istio files from upstream, apply our custom template variables where needed and make sure